-The Community College of Allegheny County will host a Virtual Open House on Wednesday, July 21, from 4:00 p.m. to 6:00 p.m.
+The Community College of Allegheny County will host a Virtual Open House on Saturday, January 8, from 10:00 a.m. to 12:00 p.m.
 This event will provide prospective students, their family members and friends with an opportunity to learn more about CCAC, the college’s admissions process, academic program options, student life and student engagement opportunities and more.
 At $118 per credit hour (in-county tuition), students can save thousands of dollars at CCAC.
 To estimate the total cost of tuition and fees, visit ccac.edu/payment/tuition-calculator.php.

 As Southwestern Pennsylvania’s preeminent provider of career education and skills-based training, the Community College of Allegheny County’s impact extends far beyond the classroom.
 In addition to providing an affordable and high-quality education that paves the way to a more prosperous future for all students, the college delivers a significant positive impact on the business community and generates a return on investment for students, employers, taxpayers and the region as a whole.

 Automotive Technology students in the Ford ASSET program at the Community College of Allegheny County’s West Hills Center assembled two riding cars, a Mustang and a Ford F-150, for donation to UPMC Children’s Hospital of Pittsburgh.
 The mini vehicles were delivered to the hospital on Dec.
 10. Two families with age appropriate children who are currently hospitalized will win the cars through a prize drawing, just in time for Christmas.